kafka-ops/julie/docs/config-values.rst

     topology.service.accounts.managed.prefixes.1=User:BService

 If this prefix list is used, only service accounts that match the prefix will be ever processed, anything else will be ignored.
-This is useful in a shared cluster, to avoid KTB removing/accidentally managing service accounts managed by other teams with seperate pipelines.
+This is useful in a shared cluster, to avoid Julie Ops removing/accidentally managing service accounts managed by other teams with seperate pipelines.

-Control allowed Group to be managed by KTB
+Control allowed Group to be managed by Julie Ops
 -----------

-Note, currently KTB just manages Group ACLS.
+Note, currently Julie Ops just manages Group ACLS.

-This property is used to control which Group prefixes are allowed to be managed by the KTB, this variable contains a list of allowed prefixes.
+This property is used to control which Group prefixes are allowed to be managed by Julie Ops, this variable contains a list of allowed prefixes.

 **Property**: *topology.group.managed.prefixes*
 **Default value**: "[]"